 As an Architect, you are crucial to and foundation block to the whole construction process.
 In the initial stages of a project, an architects work is fundamental to the success of the project.
 Developers and Builders will be following the advice of the Architect in undertaking the project.
 Due to the time and costs involved in the development, there is considerable pressure placed upon all parties in the construction process including Architect.
 As a result, there are potential financial loss exposures from your clients that may arise from the provision of your services.

 How can I protect my risk?

-In order to protect yourself properly, a Professional Indemnity policy will indemnify you for professional liabilities arising from your advice, designs and drawings in carrying out your professional duties.
+In order to protect yourself, a Professional Indemnity policy will indemnify you for liabilities arising from your advice, designs and drawings in carrying out your professional duties.

 - Failure to properly consider building regulations, city or council planning requirements

 - Errors, omissions, and negligence in the preparation of plans, designs, drawings

 In essence Professional Indemnity coverage allows you to outsource your time and energy in defending an action to a solicitor who will defend you.
 If you lose the case and damages are awarded against you, your insurance can make payment.

 Do Architects have Professional Indemnity claims?